jan-tennert/SolarSim/README.md

 - Drawing orbital lines of bodies

-- Manipulating orbits by changing masses and velocities
+- Manipulating orbits by changing masses

-- High quality 3D models of all planets and moons
+- High quality 3D models of all planets and moons from NASA

 - Speed up the simulation by increasing substeps or timesteps